2015 Pan American Games opening ceremony

 The opening ceremony of the 2015 Pan American Games took place on Friday July 10, 2015, beginning at 8:00 p.m.
 EDT at the Rogers Centre (Pan Am Dome) in Toronto, Ontario, Canada.
 The opening ceremony was produced and directed by Cirque du Soleil.
 The production was the largest event produced by the company ever, and cost approximately $30 million CAD to produce.

-An audience of 45,000 were in attendance at the venue (sold-out crowd).
+An audience of 45,000 was in attendance at the venue (sold-out crowd).
 There were 625 performers from 25 nationalities.